 - How to set up and pack up in the rain

 - How to camp comfortably in a tent

 - Establish a maintenance routine

 - Avoid pooling water

-One of the most prominent things on any campers' mind is what the weather has in store for us.
-If you are an inexperienced camper and are not properly prepared or equipped for the conditions, the weather gods can definitely make camping a very unpleasant experience.
+One of the most prominent things on any camper's mind is what the weather has in store for us.
+If you are inexperienced and are not properly prepared or equipped for the conditions, the weather gods can definitely make camping a very unpleasant experience.

 For plenty of weather-related advice and tips for beginner campers, check out the following articles:

 Just because you are a beginner camper doesn't mean you can't also focus on the less immediately pressing things around you - the environment.
 The environment around you might not yell and scream at you when you do the wrong thing by it, but that doesn't mean it's OK to ignore it.

 And the good thing is, armed with this article, you will be better prepared and therefore less likely to abandon your environmental responsibilities in the name of safety and comfort.

 For plenty of tips, check out our eco-friendly camping guide, or you can go directly to the main articles here: